-In addition, Meadow Park Elementary has an remediation program where students in grades kindergarten through third grade receive intensive remediation in reading.
-In grades 4 and 5, teachers used their classroom diagnostic data to group students according to the standards in math and reading that needed remediation.
-These groups were fluid as the assessment data indicated growth or the need for remediation.
 Formative assessments were used in math and reading to measure the growth in learning.
 Meadow Park Elementary teachers shifted their instructional paradigm by creating math programs in their classrooms that were centered around small group instruction in an attempt to raise our students' math achievement.

-Meadow Park Elementary has 43 students in grades kindergarten through fifth grades that have attendance below 90 percent.
-Fourteen students had one or more suspensions resulting in both inschool and out-of-school suspension.
-Fifty students have either a failing grade in English Language Arts or Mathematics.
-In grades third through fifth, forty-two students earned a level 1 score on the statewide, standardized assessment.
+Meadow Park Elementary has 88 students in grades kindergarten through fifth grades that have attendance below 90 percent.
+Eighteen students had one or more suspensions resulting in both inschool and out-of-school suspension.
+Twenty-five students have either a failing grade in English Language Arts or Mathematics.
+This data is a reflection of the first quarter of the school year 2015-2016.
+It indicates that attendance is an early warning indicator that needs attention during the school year 2015-2016.